codejie/require-reloader/README.md

 # require-reloader
-reload modules required without restart the NodeJS program.
+reload required modules without restart the NodeJS program.

-require-reloader does not watch file changes of project, mostly it is used by calling reload() in code to reload the required modules.
+require-reloader does `not` watch file changes of Node project, mostly it is used by calling reload() in code to reload the required modules.

 ## Install